huggingface/simulate/README.md

 scene.show()
 ```

-Rendering in Unity Example
----
+## Using with Unity as engine

+### Install with the Unity editor

+Currently we use Unity version `2021.3.2f1` as the development version.

+To install and run the project in Unity:
+- First install Unity `2021.3.2f1` using the Unity Hub if you don't have it
+- From the Unity Hub, open the project at `./integrations/Unity/simenv-unity`
-1. Open the Unity project, then open the Sample Scene, or create a new scene and add an empty GameObject with a `Client.cs` component attached.
+- Open the Sample Scene or create a new scene with an empty GameObject with a `Client.cs` component attached

-2. Add the Unity backend to your scene, and render it.
-For example, modifying the above example:
+### Run with the Unity engine

+1. If it's not already opened, open the Unity project with Scene with a GameObject with a `Client.cs` component attached.
+2. Create the `simenv` scene with a `'Unity'` engine, for example:
 ```
 import simenv as sm